Uberi/University-Notes/PHIL350/PHIL350.md

 Locke basically says that knowledge is truth, evidence, belief, and practical factors - practical factors directly influene knowledge.
 Descartes basically says that knowledge is truth, evidence, and belief, all of which are affected by practical factors - practical factors are removed from knowledge.
 We want to test these empirically, using psychological and sociological experiments.

-These experiments tested things like how knowledge was affected by two identical sitations with different stakes, as well as many other variables.
+These experiments tested things like how knowledge was affected by two identical situations with different stakes, as well as many other variables.
 Each of the 600+ particupants were given situations with different stakes, and then questioned regarding the state of belief, truth, evidence, action, knowledge, and importance.

 As it turns out, stakes had a negative correlation with action, truth, and evidence, and these in turn had a positive correlation with knowledge.
 So if the stakes are high, actionability, confidence in truth, and amount of evidence are decreased, and if they are low they are all increased.
 Acting had the most significant impact on having knowledge, truth a little less, but evidence a lot less.